 Clearly, early retirement has totally dropped the “misfit” stigma and has become something that normal people like you and I can strive for without once needing to milk a goat or alienate our friends.
 In fact, early retirement can be further refined into sub-trends and combinations depending on what takes your fancy.
 Here are a few I’ve collected for you this week:

 - Location Independence – The travel anywhere and everywhere whenever you like early retirement.

 - The minimalists – pare down your belongings and keep only that which matters to you and avoid accumulating stuff which is not 5-ways useful or made in sweat-factories.

-- The Simple Living trend – everything in your life is connected and should be focussed on your life’s purpose.
+- The Simple Living trend – everything in your life is connected and should be focused on your life’s purpose.
 An emphasis is placed on relationships over things.